Retail Intelligence · Home & Furniture

 AR and AI are removing the touch & feel barrier — slowly

 IKEA's Place app (AR room visualisation) and AI-powered style recommendation tools are beginning to reduce the showrooming problem.
-Customers who can see a sofa in their own living room before ordering return it at half the rate of customers who cannot.
-This is a generational shift — currently penetrating the under-35 segment fast — and will redefine online furniture economics over the next 5–8 years.
-The players investing now will have structural advantages post-2030.
+Early evidence suggests customers who can visualise a product in their own space before ordering return it significantly less often.
+This is a generational shift — currently penetrating the under-35 segment fast — and could redefine online furniture economics over the next 5–8 years.
+The players investing now may have structural advantages post-2030.

 Investing: IKEA Place · Wayfair AI Décor · various VC-backed AR startups